Ferrari 156/85: Racing history

 The 156/85 proved to be fast and reliable in the early part of 1985 but as the season wore on, the Ferraris became increasingly fragile in both qualifying and race trim with numerous engine and turbo failures throughout the season.
 It was this unreliability that ultimately would cost Alboreto, who actually led the points standings for most of the season, the drivers' championship.
-Alboreto retired from four of the last five races in 1985 and retired but was classified as 13th due to completing 90% of the race in the other (Spa) allowing McLaren's Alain Prost to win his first championship.
+Alboreto retired from four of the last five races in 1985 and retired but was classified as 13th due to completing 90% of the race in the other (Monza) allowing McLaren's Alain Prost to win his first championship.

 The 156/85 proved to be fast in a straight line and had excellent mechanical grip - the car was competitive at Monaco and Alboreto managed to finish second after a number of issues outside his control during the race.
 But from the Dutch Grand Prix onwards the 156/85's performance and reliability dropped off alarmingly, with Alboreto and Johansson qualifying in the lower mid-field instead of near the front as they regularly did before.
 The turbochargers on the engine began to develop problems that Ferrari were not able to solve and as a result the engine's power output had badly decreased.
 Alboreto drove half a lap of the Brands Hatch circuit on lap 13 of the European Grand Prix with the rear of his car on fire following another turbo failure.
 He drove the car into the pits and straight to his Ferrari pit, many observers seeing this as his way of showing that the Ferrari's unreliability had cost him the World Championship, which Prost won by finishing fourth in that race.
 While Alboreto had unreliability, his teammate Johansson finished fifth twice and fourth once with only two retirements in the last five races.
 The 156/85's unreliability also allowed McLaren to overtake them in the points after half of the season, leaving Ferrari as runners up.